GoogleChrome/web.dev/src/site/content/en/media/containers-and-codecs/index.md

 Next the codec.
 As stated in [File basics](../file-basics), a codec is _not_ the same thing as a container (file type).
-Two files of the same container type could hold data compressed using completely different codecs.
+Two files of the same container type could hold data compressed using different codecs.
 The webm format for example allows audio to be encoded using either [vorbis](https://en.wikipedia.org/wiki/Vorbis) or [opus](https://en.wikipedia.org/wiki/Opus_(audio_format)).
 To change the codec I use FFmpeg.
 For example, this command outputs an mkv file with a vorbis audio